Flatback Syndrome

 How Do You Know If You Have Flatback Syndrome?

-Those with the flatback syndrome may not know that they have the condition since the spine has been gradually changing with time or sometimes caused by incorrect surgery.
+Those with flatback syndrome may not know that they have the condition since the spine has been gradually changing with time or sometimes caused by incorrect surgery.
 Sometimes, patients can end up with flatback after surgery because the usual curves the spine needs are no longer present.
-Patients with flatback syndrome lose lordosis in their spine.
-As a result, their body will adapt by tilting the pelvis and flexing the hips and knees thereby allowing the patient to stand upright.

-Patients with the flatback syndrome usually visit spine centers due to symptoms such as back or leg pain and difficulties with carrying out daily activities.
-Patients may also experience a poor posture that gets worse over time and may end up using a cane or walking stick while walking.
-These symptoms usually get worse as the day passes due to excess fatigue in the muscles.
-In some cases, the patients may also have spinal stenosis (i.e. a narrowing around the spinal canal that causes nerve symptoms).
+Patients with flatback syndrome usually visit spine centers due to symptoms such as back or leg pain and difficulties with carrying out daily activities.
+They may also experience poor posture that deteriorates over time, often resulting in the need for a cane or walking stick for support.

 We’re here to help STOP THE PAIN